Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 ---
-title: 'Chapter 2: Dealing with quantitative perception'
+title: 'Chapter 2: Dealing with qualitative perception'
 description:
   'This chapter will teach you even more stuff and help you learn some new concepts.'